ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 A CMW array can be encoded as CBOR {{-cbor}} or JSON {{-json}}.

-When using JSON, the value field is encoded as Base64 using the URL and filename safe alphabet ({{Section 5 of -base64}}) without padding.
+When using JSON, the value field MUST be encoded as Base64 using the URL and filename safe alphabet ({{Section 5 of -base64}}) without padding.
+This always applies, even if the conceptual message format is already textual (e.g., a JWT EAT).

-When using CBOR, the value field is encoded as a CBOR byte string.
+When using CBOR, the value field MUST be encoded as a CBOR byte string.

 ## CMW CBOR Tags {#cbor-tag}